jcomeauictx/sourcebook/README.md

 At the start, it just printed up some numbered source files for taking to a coffeeshop and doing some offline coding.
 Now it builds entire books, ready for upload to Amazon Kindle Direct Publishing (KDP).
+(NOTE: after a very unpleasant and nonsensical email exchange with Amazon's "Content Review" team, wherein they accused me of publishing my `xacpi` code elsewhere, and not getting John Comeau's permission to publish `sourcebook`, I have taken my business to Leanpub, Lulu, and IngramSpark.
+If you want the Amazon-specific code, `git checkout amazon`.)

-DeepSeek gave me the first few lines of tex code, and since then it has grown rapidly.
+DeepSeek gave me the first few lines of TeX code, and since then it has grown rapidly.
+I don't believe any of DeepSeek's or Grok's code remains in the current codebase, but there may be some remnants.

 # developer's notes
 * [including markdown with `\markdownInput{filename}`](https://www.overleaf.com/learn/how-to/Writing_Markdown_in_LaTeX_Documents)